HayesFYDP/clappy/README.md

   > npx prisma migrate deploy && npx prisma generate

 * For window interventions to work on macOS, accessibility permission need to be enabled.
 See `src/python_helper/README.md` for more info.

+* If you get some error from prisma about not being able to write into dev.db-journal, this is probably due to hot reloading.
+You should just restart the app.